 On November 30, 2009, Protalix Ltd. and Pfizer Inc., or Pfizer, entered into an exclusive license and supply agreement pursuant to which Pfizer was granted an exclusive, worldwide license to develop and commercialize taliglucerase alfa.
 Under the terms and conditions of the Pfizer agreement, Protalix Ltd. retained the right to commercialize taliglucerase alfa in Israel.
 In connection with the execution of the Pfizer agreement, Pfizer made an upfront payment to Protalix Ltd. of \$60.0 million in connection with the execution of the agreement and subsequently paid Protalix Ltd. an additional \$5.0 million upon our filing of a proposed pediatric investigation plan to the Pediatric Committee of the EMEA.
-Protalix Ltd. is also eligible to receive potential milestone payments exceeding \$50.0 million for the successful achievement of other developmental milestones and to royalties equal to 40% of the net profits earned on Pfizer's sales of taliglucerase alfa, if any.
+Protalix Ltd. is also eligible to receive potential milestone payments totaling \$50.0 million for the successful achievement of other developmental milestones and to royalties equal to 40% of the net profits earned on Pfizer's sales of taliglucerase alfa, if any.
 Pfizer and Protalix Ltd. have agreed to a specific allocation of the responsibilities for the continued development efforts for taliglucerase alfa.

-In July 2009, following a request by the FDA, we submitted a treatment protocol in order to address an expected shortage of the current enzyme replacement therapy approved for Gaucher disease.
+In July 2009, following a request by the FDA, we submitted a treatment protocol to the FDA in order to address an expected shortage of the current enzyme replacement therapy approved for Gaucher disease.
 The treatment protocol was approved by the FDA in August 2009.
-In August 2009, we received Fast Track Designation for taliglucerase alfa and in September 2009, the FDA's Office of Orphan Product Development granted taliglucerase alfa Orphan Drug Status.
-The fast track mechanism was created to facilitate the development and approval of new drugs intended for the treatment of life-threatening conditions for which there are no effective treatments and which demonstrate the potential to address unmet medical needs for the conditions.
-The fast track process includes scheduling of meetings to seek FDA input into development plans, the option of submitting an NDA serially in sections rather than submitting all components simultaneously, the option to request evaluation of studies using surrogate endpoints, and the potential for a priority review.
-The fast track designation may be withdrawn by the FDA at any time.
-The fast track designation does not guarantee that we will qualify for or be able to take advantage of the expedited review procedures and does not increase the likelihood that taliglucerase alfa will receive regulatory approval.
+In September 2009, the FDA's Office of Orphan Product Development granted taliglucerase alfa Orphan Drug Status.
 In January 2010, the Committee for Orphan Medicinal Products (COMP) of the EMEA, after reviewing all relevant clinical data, recommended that the European Commission grant orphan drug designation to taliglucerase alfa for the treatment of Gaucher disease.